DC Nation Shorts

-DC Nation Shorts are animated shorts featuring characters from DC Comics that aired in a series on Cartoon Network on Saturdays at 10/9c.
+DC Nation Shorts is an animated series of shorts featuring characters from DC Comics from a variety of different titles that aired on Cartoon Network on Saturdays at 10/9c.

 Production

-On March 3, 2012, the shorts premiered as part of the DC Nation block, produced by Warner Bros.
+In March 2012, the shorts premiered as part of the DC Nation block, produced by Warner Bros.
 Animation.
-They are aired alongside Green Lantern: The Animated Series and Young Justice, as well as with Beware the Batman and Teen Titans Go! in 2013.
-On June 8, 2012, Cartoon Network announced that it would revive the Teen Titans animated series as Teen Titans Go!, based on the New Teen Titans shorts.
+They aired alongside Green Lantern: The Animated Series and Young Justice, as well as with Beware the Batman and Teen Titans Go! in 2013.
+Warner Bros. revived the Teen Titans animated series as Teen Titans Go!, based on the New Teen Titans shorts.
 Despite having one Cartoon Network / Warner Bros.
 Animation short, Swaroop (aired during The Big Pick contest), DC Nation Shorts was the first and only Cartoon Network original series co-produced by DC Entertainment and Warner Bros.
 Animation.

-In 2011, Sam Register promised new content every week on the block in addition to the shorts: "...whether that's a new show or an interstitial or a short".
+In 2011, Cartoon Network executive Sam Register promised new content every week on the block in addition to the shorts: "...whether that's a new show or an interstitial or a short".